 Together with Daria, we created a virtual Ukrainian QGIS user group on Facebook.
 In addition, we started and successfully completed the process of creating the first OSGeo research and education laboratory in Ukraine and the former USSR.
 Around the same time, I became an OSGeo Charter Member and an OSGeo Advocate.
 At the end of the summer, I got a German visa and started preparing to participate in the 12th QGIS Developer Meeting.
 In autumn, I went to Essen for my second QGIS developer meeting.

-At the end of the year, I agreed to an adventurous project, but I’ll tell you about that later.
+At the end of the year, I agreed to an ambitious project, but I’ll tell you about that later.

 All in all, it has been a very active year, full of events, meetings, and new experiences.
 Some things were achieved and even surpassed, while others remained in the form of plans.
 I do not have any special plans for the next year, except that I would like to take part in the next QGIS developer meetings on a regular basis.